frugal-ai-challenge/frugal-ai-challenge.github.io/tasks.md

 2. **🔥 Classifying regions at risk of wildfires 🔥:** based on image data gathered via satellite.
 3. **🌳🪓 Detecting illegal deforestation 🌳🪓 :** from bio-acoustic data recorded in the jungle

-The datasets for each task will be hosted on the [Hugging Face Hub](https://huggingface.co/).
+The datasets for each task will be hosted on our [Hugging Face organization page](https://huggingface.co/collections/frugal-ai-challenge/frugal-ai-challenge-tasks-673dd5ee724c6659a5b42443).

 ## Why these tasks?